Skip to main content

 Automatic filters

-When applied, the resource grid will only show resources which are in the region of Belgium.
-As useful as this query is, this is still just a very basic example.
-In combination with the following two elements, you can create any query you want.
+When applied, the resource grid shows only resources in the region of Belgium.
+This is a basic example, but combined with the next two elements you can build any query you need.

 Groups and operatorsโ€‹

-Here's an example of such a complex filter:
+Here's an example of a more complex filter:

 Automatic filters

-When applied, the resource grid will only show resources who are in the 'Service' department and contain the 'Accessories' or 'Office Equipment's skill.
+When applied, the resource grid shows only resources in the 'Service' department who hold the 'Accessories' or 'Office Equipment' skill.

 Top bar buttonsโ€‹

-The icons shown on top are, from left to right:
+The icons at the top, from left to right, are:

 • Apply filter